SUMMER VACATION IN OMAN

 © Mirella Sidro

-When I open the door, I hear a loud noise.
-I run up to the wall.
-The noise gets louder, but I don’t see anything!
-“We are above Rachyut,” Abdullah explains to me.
-It’s a few hundred meters steep down here and at the bottom are beautiful beaches that are now invisible.
-You can smell the salt water all the way up.
+As I open the door, I hear a loud noise.
+I walk to the wall.
+The noise gets louder, but I can’t see anything!
+“We are located above Rachyut,” Abdullah explains to me.
+There is a steep descent of a few hundred meters and at the bottom there are beautiful beaches that are now invisible.
+You can smell the salt water all the way to the top.

 © Mirella Sidro

 What a surreal spectacle!
-As we walk along the top of the wall, we get wet from the fine beads of water that the mist gives off.
+As we walk along the top of the wall, we get wet from the fine beads of water given off by the mist.
 We are completely soaked when we get into the car.
-For me it feels like the aftermath of a summer rain.
+For me, it feels like after a summer rain.

 Taking care through the fog

 It goes on.
-We drive back to the main road and continue to climb.
+We drive back to the main road and continue our ascent.
 “We have to drive more carefully now.
-There are many camels here.”
-Barely uttered, they appear like fantasy creatures out of the mist.
+There are a lot of camels here.”
+Hardly pronounced, they seem like fantasy creatures from the fog.
 On and off the road.
-The animals are so valuable to the land that they are allowed to roam freely.
+The animals are so valuable to the country that they are allowed to roam freely.

 © Mirella Sidro

-An Omani will be careful not to hit one.
+An Omani will be wary of driving one.
 That would cost him dearly.
-Another reason: A totally destroyed car is lying on the side of the road.
+Another reason: there is a totaled car on the side of the road.
 The upper part is completely dented.
-I wonder how he managed that.
+I wonder how he managed that?
 At least it’s not on the roof.
 “That’s what happens when you hit a camel.
 It can be fatal for the occupants …” I believe that immediately.
-The closer we get to the Yemeni border, the foggier it gets and the more camels we encounter.
+The closer we get to the Yemeni border, the foggier it gets and the more camels we see.
 Sometimes whole herds are on the road.
-We have no choice but to wait patiently until the royal creatures give us the way.
-Soon we reach the border.
+We have no choice but to wait patiently until the royal creatures clear the way for us.
+We soon reach the border.
 In the meantime it has cooled down to 19 Grand.
-The last stretch leads over a gravel road, which is covered with mud due to the weather.
-Only a slow progress is possible.
+The last section leads along a gravel path, which is covered in mud due to the weather.
+Only slow progress is possible.

 © Mirella Sidro

 We make it to the border.
-Unfortunately, we are not allowed to take pictures.
-We are now about 150 kilometers away from Salalah and drive back.
-As we leave the mountains, we surprisingly also leave the fog behind us and a blue sky greets us.
-The area already looks different and you can see much more!
-These infinite canyons that now the fog has released!
+Unfortunately, we are not allowed to take photos.
+We are now about 150 kilometers from Salalah and drive back.
+As we leave the mountains, we surprisingly leave the fog behind us and are greeted by a blue sky.
+The area already looks different and you can see a lot more!
+These endless canyons that have now been cleared by the fog!

 © Mirella Sidro